whentotrade/Noggle.TikaOnDotNet/Readme.md

 - **Noggle.TikaOnDotNet.Text**: A wrapper with helper functions to use Tika to extract text and additional metadata from rich documents.
 Link: https://www.nuget.org/packages/Noggle.TikaOnDotNet.Text/

-## How To Update as Developer
+## How To Update (Developer)

 Start out by taking a look at the [Developer Guide](https://github.com/whentotrade/noggle.tikaondotnet/blob/master/Developers.md).

-## Original Source Reference
+## Source Reference
 This project is an individual fork and extension of [TikaOnDotNet](https://github.com/KevM/tikaondotnet).
-It has upgraded .NET, Visual Stuio, FAKE And NUnit3 framwork dependencies as well as using a newer Tika java version.
-There have been additional individual feature upgrades.
+It has upgraded .NET, Visual Stuio, FAKE And NUnit3 framwork dependencies as well as using newer Tika java version.
+There have been additional individual feature upgrades in the wrapper package Noggle.TikaOnDotNet.Text.